plum-umd/redexer/README.md

     * Brahmastra: Driving Apps to Test the Security of Third-Party Components.
     R. Bhoraskar, et al., In 23rd Usenix Security Symposium (Security '14).

+withTimeout.rb can build a skip file for an app automatically.
+This script runs cmd.rb with a specific timeout, used to limit the time spent instrumenting any single class.
+This is a temporary work-around for the occasional class that gets stuck in a loop during instrumentation.
+When this script finds a class that crashes, it adds it to the skip file and continues from where it left off.
+Once withTimeout has terminated, there will be a file called {apk name}-skip.txt in the data directory, which can be used to build a fully-instrumented app for that apk.
+To use withTimeout, simply call

+    $ ruby scripts/withTimeout.rb TIMEOUT COMMANDS

+Where TIMEOUT is the length of the timeout you want in seconds (300 is recommended) and COMMANDS are all the regular command-line inputs you would pass to scripts/cmd.rb for the apk.